 "Will more video memory make the video card go faster?"

-This was already addressed above, but it bears repeating because I see this misconception all the time - the amount of video memory has almost nothing to do with the speed of the video card in regards to Revit.
+This was already addressed above, but it bears repeating because I see this misconception all the time - the amount of video memory has almost nothing to do with the speed of the video card in regards to Revit (or even video games for that matter).
 To make a car analogy: the amount of memory on the video card doesn't affect the speed of the video card anymore than the amount of fuel in your car affects the top speed of your car.

 "How do large resolution displays and/or multiple displays affect graphic performance?"

 Technically, benchmarks show that the lower the resolution, the faster the benchmark.
 This is actually observable by resizing the Revit application window to be small (or changing your display resolution to be very low).
 However, what has not been demonstrated is whether a faster video card will relatively improve overall system performance.

 "So, if I want the fastest graphic performance, I should get the fastest GPU?"